 Trying something new, a monthly newsletter sharing a few articles related to the impact of military technology on…

-Dr. Simpkin taught me a lot, and our conversation was a great pleasure.
-He made it clear to me that there is a profound connection between military technology and strategy, which brought to mind Heidegger.
+Dr. Simpkin taught me a lot and our conversationa great pleasure.
+He explained that there is a profound connection between military technology and strategy, which brought to mind Heidegger.

 Today, we often stress how cellphones have changed our “towardness,” which is to say that now everything is a potential photograph or tweet.
 Heidegger talks about the world being transformed into “standing reserve,” and in a similar way we can think of everything now as “potential photographs” (as discussed in “Representing Beauty” by O.G.
 Rose).
 This can make it difficult for the “suchness” of beings to really strike us, contributing to our alienation and “meaning crisis.”
 The point that hit me is the idea that we rarely think about how military technology has changed our “towardness,” how the way we experience the world is impacted by nukes and drones.
 Dr. Simpkin made the point that we “reached into reality” and pulled out the ability to create atom bombs, which suggests that we “took fire from God,” per se, like Prometheus.
 For most of human history, before what Fukuyama deemed “the end” of it, only God could destroy the world.